-42 To clarify, Ms. Jeu's official UHLC titles are Legal Clinic Supervisor and Adjunct Professor.
+&lt;sup>39 To clarify, Ms. Jeu's official UHLC titles are Legal Clinic Supervisor and Adjunct Professor.
 On a practical basis, she serves at UHIP's Director, given the fact that she handles UHIP's daily operations, case management/supervision, and administration.
 In 2005, Ms. Jeu was originally hired as a staff attorney.
 "Director" and "staff attorney" provide a more descriptive understanding of Ms. Jeu's daily functions than her official titles.

-43 Ms. Jeu reviews student work and independently screens cases.
+&lt;sup>40 Ms. Jeu reviews student work and independently screens cases.

-provides safeguards against single-viewer bias.
+provides pedagogical value.
 Attorney review of student cases provides vital quality control of student work and ensures that all viable innocence claims are investigated.
-UHIP's staff attorney screens and investigates cases deemed to be particularly complex,44 and works on backlogged cases as needed, thereby providing heightened service to wrongfully convicted inmates.
+UHIP's staff attorney screens and investigates cases deemed to be particularly complex, as well as all backlogged cases on an ongoing basis, thereby providing heightened service to wrongfully convicted inmates.
 This process has the added benefit of permitting students to spend a greater amount of time investigating and furthering inmates' claims of actual innocence.